renatadaou/FINAL-PROJECT-part-1-updated-/README.md

 2. Subsequently, the process is automated through GitHub Actions, using environment variables for its execution and keeping the API key a secret.
 3. Finally, the result is a cute Taylor Swift-themed website, with graphics created using DataWrapper.

 This website employs web scraping techniques through Beautiful Soup and Playwright to extract information from Spotipy, which is then stored in a CSV file.
 The file showcases the constantly changing Taylor Swift's most-streamed songs on a day-to-day basis.
-Using HTML and DataWrapper, I created a website to vizualize the information from the CSV file.
+Using HTML and DataWrapper, I created a website to visualize the information from the CSV file.